Freienfeld: Stilfes Saint Peter Parish church

 The ancient ecclesiastical centre is Stilfes that is still the main church of the village.

 The church is dedicated to "St. Peter" and is mentioned for the first time in 827.
 The present imposing church has a single nave and two lateral altars beside the high altar.
 The interior is decorated in the late Baroque style and the frescos are by Christoph Brandstätter.
 The choir is placed over the front entrance and the slim bell tower was built in 1568.

 Mauls Saint Oswald Parish church

 The first church in Mauls was built in 1329.
 The present church is dedicated to Saint Oswald and is distinguished by an imposing stone bell tower with a roof spire.
 The interior frescos are painted by different artists of the 18th and 19th centuries.

 Military architecture

 Welfenstein Castle

 Welfenstein is a private castle situated north of the village of Mauls.
 It was built in the thirteenth century near the Eisack river, in a good position to check the traffic.
 In 1918 it was destroyed by fire but was rebuilt.

 Reifenstein Castle

-Refeinstein castle is located south of Sterzing, in the municipality of Freienfeld, at the top of a rock opposite side the Sprechenstein Castle.
+Reifenstein Castle is located south of Sterzing, in the municipality of Freienfeld, at the top of a rock opposite side the Sprechenstein Castle.
 It is one of the oldest castles in South Tyrol built around the 12th century.